paulsengroup/hictk/docs/cli_reference.rst

     -V,--version                Display program version information and exit
   Subcommands:
-    balance                     Balance Hi-C matrices using ICE, SCALE, or VC. convert                     Convert HiC matrices to a different format. dump                        Dump data from .hic and Cooler files to stdout. fix-mcool                   Fix corrupted .mcool files.
+    balance                     Balance Hi-C matrices using ICE, SCALE, or VC. convert                     Convert Hi-C matrices to a different format. dump                        Dump data from .hic and Cooler files to stdout. fix-mcool                   Fix corrupted .mcool files.
     load                        Build .cool and .hic files from interactions in various text formats.